 - 117. Both of the WIPs divided their whaitua into smaller spatial units and set numeric objectives (akin to target attribute states) that applied to all waterbodies within those smaller spatial units. - 118.
 The NPS-FM requires regional councils to set TAS and identify the site or sites to which the TAS applies.
 TAS monitoring sites are one of the key elements of the plan change and NPS-FM implementation monitoring programme.
 Other elements include state of the environment monitoring and targeted investigations into specific catchments or activities. - 119.
 As part of the plan change development a technical work programme was undertaken to identify TAS sites and delineate part FMUs.
-The TAS site selection was based on the existing monitoring network refining the number of sites but still captured the variation in the WIPs and detect the impact of practice change on water quality and ecology across each whaitua53.
+The TAS site selection was based on the existing monitoring network refining the number of sites but still captured the variation in the WIPs and detect the impact of practice change on water quality and ecology across each whaitua.
 This work fed into the

-51 Greer et al (2023), Section 4 - Torlesse Memo - Recommended approach to dealing with new attributes and values introduced in the NPS-FM 2020, pages 38 and 39.
+&lt;sup>51 Greer et al (2023), Section 4 - Torlesse Memo - Recommended approach to dealing with new attributes and values introduced in the NPS-FM 2020, pages 38 and 39 technical work required to delineate the part FMUs which then in turn drove a further refinement of TAS sites.

-52 Greer et al (2023), Section 5 - Habitat attribute review, pages 41 to 43.
+&lt;sup>52 Greer et al (2023), Section 5 - Habitat attribute review, pages 41 to 43.

-53 Greer et al (2023), Appendix B - Collaborations Memo - Spatial assessments of target attribute and monitoring sites, and consideration of Freshwater Management Units for 2022 plan change technical work required to delineate the part FMUs which then in turn drove a further refinement of TAS sites54.
+&lt;sup>53 Greer et al (2023), Appendix B - Collaborations Memo - Spatial assessments of target attribute and monitoring sites, and consideration of Freshwater Management Units for 2022 plan change